2026 Program

 As AI systems grow more autonomous, can they ever be conscious - or deserving of rights?
 Exploring new frontiers in digital agency and personhood.

-with Krista Tippett, Lydia Fairhall and Alexander Beiner
+with Krista Tippett, Didier Elzinga, Lydia Fairhall

 As intelligence is automated and agency outsourced, how do we preserve what makes us human - and can we reclaim trust, meaning, and mystery before technology displaces our spirit?